Ratan-Debnath/Natural-Language-Processing-Functions/README.md

   Word Tokenization is the process of tokenizing sentences or text into words and punctuation.NLTK provides a method called word_tokenize ,which splits text using punctuation and non- alphabetic characters.

+Key points of the NLP tokenization,
+Text into sentences tokenization
+Sentences into words tokenization
+Sentences using regular expressions tokenization.